clolsonus/VirtualChoir/README.md

 this, these software tools are very young and not tested across a wide set of performances.
 I am new to this technology too, and learning as I go.
-So let's learn together; help me make these tools work easier and better; and if your performances can bring a smile to someone's face, then it's all worth while!
+So let's learn together; help me make these tools work easier and better.

+If your performances can bring a smile to someone's face, then it's all worth while!